balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
 A careful reader will quickly spot the problem.
-The getters are not there and jackson by default will not serialize any field without a getter.
+The getters are not there and Jackson by default will not serialize any field without a getter.
 Let’s fix that and rerun:
 </p>
 <p style="text-align:center">
 <img src="/images/got-success.png" style="width: 100%; height: 100%"/>​